kouphax/yobriefca.se/resources/content/entries/2015-05-08-lesser-java-with-lombok.md

 external: false
 ---

 So Java, you've heard of it right?
 It's the language thats used to [convert XML into stack traces](https://twitter.com/avalanche123/status/7062890318143488).
-You know the one... its [really popular](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html) and has a massive ecosystem of powerful open source tools and techs but everyone says its the worst.
+You know the one... it's [really popular](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html) and has a massive ecosystem of powerful open source tools and techs but everyone says it's the worst.
 Sadly making fun of Java lacks any real challenge because, if I can be blunt, Java makes it easy to do so (see I just did it without thinking).

 There are a lot of things that make Java an easy target but in my frequent exposure to Java there are 3 things that really wind me up.